data-lessons/SQL-business/_episodes/02-sql-basic-queries.md

 > ## Challenge
 >
-> - Produce a table listing the data for all individuals in Plot 1
+> - Produce a table listing the data for all soda that cost less than $2 and
-> that weighed more than 75 grams, telling us the date, species id code, and weight
+> contains the word "lime" in the name, telling us the name, cost, and volume
-> (in kg).
+> (in litters).
 {: .challenge}

-## Building more complex queries

-Now, lets combine the above queries to get data for the 3 _Dipodomys_ species from the year 2000 on.
-This time, let’s use IN as one way to make the query easier to understand.
-It is equivalent to saying `WHERE (species_id = 'DM') OR (species_id = 'DO') OR (species_id = 'DS')`, but reads more neatly:

-    SELECT *
-    FROM surveys
-    WHERE (year >= 2000) AND (species_id IN ('DM', 'DO', 'DS'));

-We started with something simple, then added more clauses one by one, testing their effects as we went along.
-For complex queries, this is a good strategy, to make sure you are getting what you want.
-Sometimes it might help to take a subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.

-When the queries become more complex, it can be useful to add comments.
-In SQL, comments are started by `--`, and end at the end of the line.
-For example, a commented version of the above query can be written as:

-    -- Get post 2000 data on Dipodomys' species
-    -- These are in the surveys table, and we are interested in all columns SELECT * FROM surveys
-    -- Sampling year is in the column `year`, and we want to include 2000 WHERE (year >= 2000)
-    -- Dipodomys' species have the `species_id` DM, DO, and DS AND (species_id IN ('DM', 'DO', 'DS'));

-Although SQL queries often read like plain English, it is *always* useful to add comments; this is especially true of more complex queries.

 ## Sorting

 We can also sort the results of our queries by using `ORDER BY`.
-For simplicity, let’s go back to the **species** table and alphabetize it by taxa.
+For simplicity, let’s go back to the **item_info** table and alphabetize it by soda name.

-First, let's look at what's in the **species** table.
-It's a table of the species_id and the full genus, species and taxa information for each species_id.
-Having this in a separate table is nice, because we didn't need to include all this information in our main **surveys** table.
+Now let's order it by name (ascending by default).

     SELECT *
-    FROM species;

-Now let's order it by taxa.

-    SELECT *
-    FROM species
+    FROM item_info
-    ORDER BY taxa ASC;
+    ORDER BY Item_Description;

-The keyword `ASC` tells us to order it in Ascending order.
 We could alternately use `DESC` to get descending order.

     SELECT *
-    FROM species
+    FROM item_info
-    ORDER BY taxa DESC;
+    ORDER BY Item_Description DESC;

-`ASC` is the default.

 We can also sort on several fields at once.
 To truly be alphabetical, we might want to order by genus then species.

     SELECT *
-    FROM species
+    FROM item_info
-    ORDER BY genus ASC, species ASC;
+    ORDER BY Item_Description, Bottle_Cost;

 > ## Challenge
 >
-> - Write a query that returns year, species_id, and weight in kg from
+> - Write a query that returns Item_Description, Bottle_Cost, volume and retail price
-> the surveys table, sorted with the largest weights at the top.
+> of the soda, sorted firstly with retail price in ascending order, then with volume in descending order.
 {: .challenge}

 ## Order of execution

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.
+For example, let’s say we want the soda with Bottle_Retail_Price under $3 and sort by their id, but we only want to see Item_Description and Bottle_Cost.

-    SELECT genus, species
+    SELECT Item_Description, Bottle_Cost
-    FROM species
+    FROM item_info
-    WHERE taxa = 'Bird'
+    WHERE Bottle_Retail_Price < 3
-    ORDER BY species_id ASC;
+    ORDER BY item_id;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.